Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 All NIRCam TSOs require target acquisition (TA) to place the target at the appropriate pointing location.
 It is recommended that the TA achieves a SNR ≥ 30, which enables a centroid accuracy < 0.15 pixel.
 For very bright targets, a small number of saturated pixels can be tolerated for TA; users are advised to read the dedicated page on this

-We selected "Target Acquisition" in the NIRCam pull-down menu to determine the exposure parameters we need to specify in order to achieve the desired SNR.
-For Calculation #1, we set the following parameters:
+Select "Target Acquisition" in the NIRCam pull-down menu to determine the exposure parameters you need to specify in order to achieve the desired SNR.
+For Calculation #1, set the following parameters:

 • "Instrument Setup" tab: